gsdevme/phoenix-docs/index.rst

 Bundles
 ~~~~~~~
-:ref:`The Model documentation<phoenix-bundles-index>` describes the bundles used in Phoenix.
+:ref:`The Bundle documentation<phoenix-bundles-index>` describes the bundles used in Phoenix.

 Contributing
 ~~~~~~~~~~~~